 (A) exposes the person’s anus or any part of the person’s genitals, knowing the child is present; or

 (B) causes the child to expose the child’s anus or any part of the child’s genitals.

-There are two affirmative defenses to Indecency with a Child in Texas.
-The first affirmative defense requires an age difference of less than three years, and the people have to be of the opposite sex.1c In addition, no duress, force, or threat may have been used and you must not already be a registrable sex offender.2 The second affirmative defense is that the people are married.3
+There are two affirmative defenses available.
+The first affirmative defense requires an age difference of less than three years between the participants engaged in the sexual contact, and they have to be of the opposite sex.
+In addition, no duress, force, or threat may have been used and you must not already be a registrable sex offender.
+The second affirmative defense is that you were married to the child.

 What is the difference between “Indecency with a Child” and “Sexual Performance by a Child” under Texas law?

-The other critical difference between “Indecency with a Child” and “Sexual Performance by a Child” is the illegal behavior.
-In “Indecency with a Child” the forbidden activity is essentially any form of sexual contact.
-In “Sexual Performance by a Child” the forbidden activity is essentially a “performance” of some kind.
-It is important to read the full text of the statute and understand the relevant case law to fully flesh out this difference, but if you have been charged with either crime, you should contact a criminal defense attorney to discuss the specifics of your case.
+The other critical difference between these offenses is the scope of the covered illegal behavior.
+It is important to read the full text of the statute and understand the relevant case law to fully flesh out this difference, but if you have been charged with either crime, you should contact attorney to discuss the specifics of your case.

 For the purposes of Indecency with a Child under Texas law, sexual contact is defined in Section 21.11(c):

 (c) In this section, “sexual contact” means the following acts, if committed with the intent to arouse or gratify the sexual desire of any person: